wdmcquinn/ansible_desktop/README.md

 # ansible_desktop
-Ansible Config for desktops and laptops
+Ansible Configuration for desktops and laptops